Latin: Romance languages

-Vulgar Latin began to diverge into distinct languages by the 9th century at the latest, when the earliest extant Romance writings begin to appear.
+Spoken Latin began to diverge into distinct languages by the 9th century at the latest, when the earliest extant Romance writings begin to appear.
 They were, throughout the period, confined to everyday speech, as Medieval Latin was used for writing.

+For many Italians using Latin, though, there was no complete separation between Italian and Latin, even into the beginning of the Renaissance.
+Petrarch for example saw Latin as a literary version of the spoken language.

 Medieval Latin

-Medieval Latin is the written Latin in use during that portion of the postclassical period when no corresponding Latin vernacular existed.
-The spoken language had developed into the various incipient Romance languages; however, in the educated and official world, Latin continued without its natural spoken base.
+Medieval Latin is the written Latin in use during that portion of the post-classical period when no corresponding Latin vernacular existed, that is from around 700 to 1500 AD.
+The spoken language had developed into the various Romance languages; however, in the educated and official world, Latin continued without its natural spoken base.
 Moreover, this Latin spread into lands that had never spoken Latin, such as the Germanic and Slavic nations.
 It became useful for international communication between the member states of the Holy Roman Empire and its allies.

-Without the institutions of the Roman Empire that had supported its uniformity, medieval Latin lost its linguistic cohesion: for example, in classical Latin sum and eram are used as auxiliary verbs in the perfect and pluperfect passive, which are compound tenses.
+Without the institutions of the Roman Empire that had supported its uniformity, Medieval Latin was much more liberal in its linguistic cohesion: for example, in classical Latin sum and eram are used as auxiliary verbs in the perfect and pluperfect passive, which are compound tenses.
 Medieval Latin might use fui and fueram instead.
-Furthermore, the meanings of many words have been changed and new vocabularies have been introduced from the vernacular.
+Furthermore, the meanings of many words were changed and new words were introduced, often under influence from the vernacular.
 Identifiable individual styles of classically incorrect Latin prevail.

-Renaissance Latin
+Renaissance and Neo-Latin

-The Renaissance briefly reinforced the position of Latin as a spoken language by its adoption by the Renaissance Humanists.
-Often led by members of the clergy, they were shocked by the accelerated dismantling of the vestiges of the classical world and the rapid loss of its literature.
-They strove to preserve what they could and restore Latin to what it had been and introduced the practice of producing revised editions of the literary works that remained by comparing surviving manuscripts.
-By no later than the 15th century they had replaced Medieval Latin with versions supported by the scholars of the rising universities, who attempted, by scholarship, to discover what the classical language had been.